camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 The total loss of the active region results in the following:

-- **Service Disruption**: Traffic routed to the active region can no longer be served.
+- **Service disruption**: Traffic routed to the active region can no longer be served.
-- **Workflow Engine Impact**: The workflow engine stops processing due to quorum loss.
+- **Workflow engine impact**: The workflow engine stops processing due to quorum loss.
 - **Loss of Tasklist and Operate operations**: Uncompleted batch operations and Tasklist assignments will be lost

 #### Steps to take in case of active region loss

-1. **Temporary Recovery:** Follow the [operational procedure for temporary recovery](./../../operational-guides/multi-region/dual-region-ops.md#failover) to restore functionality and unblock the workflow engine.
+1. **Temporary recovery:** Follow the [operational procedure for temporary recovery](./../../operational-guides/multi-region/dual-region-ops.md#failover) to restore functionality and unblock the workflow engine.
-2. **Traffic Rerouting:** Reroute traffic to the passive region, which will now become the new active region.
+2. **Traffic rerouting:** Reroute traffic to the passive region, which will now become the new active region.
-3. **Data and Task Management:** Due to the loss of data in Operate and Tasklist:
+3. **Data and task management:** Due to the loss of data in Operate and Tasklist:
    1. Reassign any uncompleted tasks in the Tasklist.
    2. Recreate batch operations in Operate.
-4. **Permanent Region Setup:** In case of permanent/complete region loss, follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.
+4. **Permanent region setup:** In case of permanent/complete region loss, follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.

 ### Passive region loss

 The loss of the passive region results in the following:

-- **Workflow Engine Impact**: The workflow engine will stop processing due to the loss of quorum.
+- **Workflow engine impact**: The workflow engine will stop processing due to the loss of quorum.

 #### Steps to take in case of passive region loss

-1. **Temporary Recovery:** Follow the [operational procedure to temporarily recover](./../../operational-guides/multi-region/dual-region-ops.md#failover) from the loss and unblock the workflow engine.
+1. **Temporary recovery:** Follow the [operational procedure to temporarily recover](./../../operational-guides/multi-region/dual-region-ops.md#failover) from the loss and unblock the workflow engine.
-2. **Permanent Region Setup:** Follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.
+2. **Permanent region setup:** Follow the [operational procedure to create a new permanent region](./../../operational-guides/multi-region/dual-region-ops.md#failback) that will become your new passive region.

 **Note:** Unlike an active region loss, no data will be lost and no traffic rerouting is necessary.